-The Bose SoundTouch 20 was one of the loudest speakers we tested, matched in our testing only by the Marshall Stanmore
+The Bose SoundTouch 20 was one of the loudest speakers we tested, likely providing all the volume you'll ever need.

 Bose is known for packing a lot of volume per square inch into their speakers, and the SoundTouch 20 follows that tradition.
 It is plenty loud enough for a party in a large house with lots of people.
 Plus, if you want even more power, you can upgrade to the SoundTouch 30.
-In comparison, the Sonos PLAY:3 is just slightly quieter.
-It can fill a large space with sound, but might struggle a bit more when that space gets filled up with people.
+You could also upgrade to the new Home Theater 500, which is a bit louder as well.

 The Bose SoundTouch 20 offers a classic Bluetooth connection, a WiFi connection via an app, an ethernet port, and a 3.5mm audio in jack.
 This is the most diverse connectivity suite of any of the speakers we tested, earning it a top score.